RedHenLab/BlendedJointAttention/README.md

 The step-wise procedure is as follows :

-* Extraction of eyes from the face, via Voila-Jones Haar classifier.
+* Extraction of eyes from the face, via `Voila-Jones` Haar classifier
 * Thresholding the area near the eyes so that the dark part is apparent
 * Detection of blobs in the specified area
 * Finding centre of the blob via the algorithms